Canon T6s vs Leica D-LUX 5

 It is notable that the T6s has a microphone port, which is missing on the D-LUX 5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the T6s and the D-LUX 5 have been discontinued, but can regularly be found used on ebay.
 The D-LUX 5 was replaced by the Leica D-LUX 6, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6s Manual (free pdf) or the online Leica D-LUX 5 Manual.
+Further information on the features and operation of the T6s and D-LUX 5 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Leica D-LUX 5 Manual.

 So what is the bottom line?
 Is the Canon T6s better than the Leica D-LUX 5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.